mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/status-code.md

 ## Setting the Status Code

 The status code can be set using the `Response.statusCode` property.
 This property is mutable, but it is restricted in most lifecycle components.
-The status code can only be modified _after_ the endpoint has been executed (via the [Interceptor.post](../lifecycle-components/interceptors#post) method).
+The status code can only be modified _after_ the endpoint has been executed (via the [Interceptor.post][interceptor-post] method).

 ### Via Context